-The obtained constraints support the explosion scenario for FRB emission.
+The constraint on the emission radius supports the explosion scenario for FRBs.
 In all cases, the central engine must be the inner magnetosphere ($r\simlt 10^8$\,cm), which possesses sufficient energy to power the observed burst.
 The energy liberated in the inner magnetosphere must be relocated outside $r_{\rm damp}$ before the FRB is released into the surrounding medium.
-This is accomplished by the sudden ejection of a powerful macroscopic electromagnetic pulse, which expands to large radii.
+This is accomplished by sudden ejection of a macroscopic (ms-long) electromagnetic pulse, which expands to large radii.
 The ejected pulse is capable of producing FRB emission by two known mechanisms.
 (1) The pulse propagation through a preexisting current sheet near $\RLC$ results in small-scale perturbations imprinted in the ejecta.
 These perturbations may be released as GHz radio waves when the ejecta expands to a large radius \citep{Lyubarsky20}.
-(2) FRB is emitted by synchrotron maser in a shock created by the expanding electromagnetic pulse \citep{Beloborodov17b,Beloborodov20}.
-Such FRBs do not experience significant damping, because GHz emission occurs at $r\sim 10^{13}-10^{14}$\,cm, well outside $r_{\rm damp}$.
-The shock was also proposed to produce radio waves via mode conversion when it propagates in a medium with small-scale fluctuations \citep{Thompson23}.
+(2) FRB is emitted by synchrotron maser in a relativistic shock created by the expanding ms electromagnetic pulse \citep{Beloborodov17b,Beloborodov20}.
+Such FRBs avoid damping because GHz emission occurs at $r\sim 10^{13}-10^{14}$\,cm, well outside $r_{\rm damp}$.
+The relativistic shock was also proposed to produce radio waves via mode conversion when it propagates in a medium with small-scale fluctuations \citep{Thompson23}.

-In addition to plasma acceleration and compression studied in this paper, the ambient medium may be strongly affected by the nonlinear development of self-modulation instabilities of the radio wave \citep{Sobacchi23}, investigated so far for waves with $a_0<1$.
-Instabilities in the wind zone with $a_0>1$ are poorly understood and will require future work.
+In addition to plasma acceleration and compression by FRBs, the ambient medium may be strongly affected by self-modulation instabilities of the radio wave \citep{Sobacchi23}, investigated so far for waves with $a<1$.
+Instabilities in the wind zone with $a>1$ are poorly understood and will require future work.

+After this work was finished, a paper by \cite{Sobacchi25} appeared on arxiv, discussing conditions for stochastic heating and its interpretation as synchrotron absorption calculated by \cite{Lyubarsky18}.
+Within a numerical factor, their conditions are consistent with both Figure~3 of the present paper and the condition $\gamma\gtrsim\gamma_\star$ stated in \citetalias{Beloborodov22}.
+Links between stochastic heating (\Eq~\ref{eq:stochastic}) and the absorption rate calculated by \cite{Lyubarsky18} are explained in Appendix~\ref{stochastic_orbit}.

-The author acknowledges support by NASA grants 21-ATP21-0056 and 80NSSC24K0282, NSF grant AST-2408199, and Simons Foundation grant No. 446228.
+I thank the Kavli Institute for Theoretical Physics for hospitality during the plasma astrophysics program in summer 2025, where this work (including Figures~3 and 9) was presented and discussed with the program participants.
+I thank Yuri Lyubarsky for drawing my attention to his paper on synchrotron absorption of strong waves, which stimulated the discussion in Appendix~\ref{stochastic_orbit}.
+The author acknowledges support by NASA grants 21-ATP21-0056 and 80NSSC24K0282, NSF grant AST-2408199, and Simons Foundation grant 446228.
+This work was also facilitated by Multimessenger Plasma Physics Center (MPPC) grant PHY-2206609.